 In a nutshell, governments cannot take away your Bitcoin.
 Yes, they can shut down exchanges, but there is absolutely nothing they can do to your Bitcoin in a hardware wallet.

 It is undeniable that it’s possible to copy.
 People have cloned it thousands of times, and they all failed.

 Here’s the main issue with that.

 To put it differently, when more than 100 million people decide to put a trillion dollars in a network, they don’t need another one.
 In technologies, it’s almost always a “winner-takes-all.”
 Take Facebook’s story, for example.
 You can set up a clone of the Facebook website in a manner of weeks, but you will never clone billions of users.

 Will it be hacked?

-All I’m trying to say that if trolls took time to understand Bitcoin, they would probably come to a different conclusion.
+In a word, nothing can stop Bitcoin, not even governments.
+And if trolls took time to understand it, they would probably come to the same conclusion.

-Someone once said that behind every successful project lies a pack of Haters.
-But nobody said it better than Albert Einstein,
+The problem is that behind every successful project lies a pack of haters.
+As Albert Einstein put it,

 “Two things are infinite: the universe and human stupidity, and I’m not sure about the universe.”